armory/docs/content/en/scale-agent/install/install-armory.md

 ## Configure the service

+### Version

+The Scale Agent service version is set in `spinnaker-kustomize-patches/targets/kubernetes/scale-agent/scale-agent-deployment.yml`.
+You don't have to configure a version in the `spec.template.spec.containers.image` field.
+The manifest pulls the latest version, which is compatible with Armory CD 2.26+ and corresponding plugin versions.

+### Kubernetes account

 You should configure a Kubernetes account or accounts for the Scale Agent service to manage.
 You do this in `targets/kubernetes/scale-agent/armory-agent.yml`.